qwyjibojones/o2-pushbutton/omar/openshift/README.md

 ### deploymentConfig.yml
 The `deploymentConfig.yml` is the main configuration for the deployment suite.
 For a templated sample `deploymentConfig.yml` look in this directory under `TEMPLATE-deploymentConfig.yml`.

 For the `deploymentConfig.yml` to be valid all environment variables required for your deployment must be specified under the `defaults` dictionary.
 Then all objects/apps must be listed under the `apps` dictionary.
-The script will build all object listed under `apps` in phases.
-Since `apps` is a list of dictionaries, each phase is separated by being a separate entry in that list.
+The script will build all object listed under `phases`.
+Since `phases` is a list of dictionaries, each phase is separated by being a separate entry in that list.
 A phase will not be built until all previous phases are done building.

-All objects under the `apps` section must have at least one of the following specifications
+All objects under the `phases` section must have at least one of the following specifications

  - Spec 1
 	 - `type` - The type of object you want OpenShift to create (i.e. configmap).
 Currently, only configmap is treated differently from templates.